-I first “surfed” the World Wide Web in June, 1994, at Microsoft.
+I first “surfed” the World Wide Web in June 1994, at Microsoft.
 One of my co-workers had an “Internet Tap” in his office: a standard RJ45 wall plate, connected directly to the Internet (rather than the internal corporate network).
-This was before “firewalls”, so there were many cautions to be followed!
-I ordered an internet tap for my office, and started exploring the WWW at a blazing 1 Mbps (14.4 K was the fastest dial-up modem speed at the time).
+This was before “firewalls”, so there were many precautions to be followed!
+I ordered an internet tap for my office and started exploring the WWW at a blazing 1 Mbps (14.4 K was the fastest dial-up modem speed at the time).

 In The Beginning

 In early October, my manager John Ludwig asked me to assemble a team and build a web browser for “Chicago” (the code name for Windows 95).
 I quickly grabbed 6 people and we went to work.
-Thomas Reardon licensed the NCSA Mosaic code base from Spyglass in December, and in early January we mapped out an 8-week development plan for “O’Hare” (theinternational gateway to the world for Chicago: our web browser would be the gateway to the World Wide Web for Windows 95).
+Thomas Reardon licensed the NCSA Mosaic code base from Spyglass in December, and in early January we mapped out an 8-week development plan for “O’Hare” (the international gateway to the world for the City of Chicago, and our web browser would be the gateway to the World Wide Web for Windows 95).

 The Rise of Internet Explorer